How Much Does It Cost to Sell a House?

 Government-Mandated Costs to Sell a House

 There are many home disclosures a seller needs to provide.
 While the California Civil Code does not state that a seller must pay for a Natural Hazard Disclosure, for example, it does require a seller to disclose natural hazards to the buyer.
 The best way to satisfy that particular requirement is to buy a natural hazard disclosure for around $100.
-I argue this point with short sale negotiators who don't want to authorize this payment and win that argument because I send them the California Civil Code.

 Types of government-mandated costs to sell a house will vary from state to state and county to county and city to city.
 Some cities require sellers to pay for and submit to a buyer a city inspection report.
 Sellers might be required to install safety devices such as smoke alarms or carbon monoxide detectors or even a water diversion device that prevents backups at a garden hose.
 The best person to ask is your real estate agent.